-The Office of Access & Equity (828-262-2144), https://titleix.appstate.edu/: Equal Opportunity strives to make Appalachian State University a discrimination-free, harassment-free environment for faculty, students and staff to work, live, and learn.
-EO is responsible for managing and monitoring the University's equal opportunity and compliance actions.
-EO oversees university equal opportunity policies, responds to complaints, conducts investigations, develops and delivers training and educational outreach to campus, as well as provides consultation to supervisors and managers regarding equal opportunity concerns and initiatives.
+Office of Access and Opportunity: Equal Opportunity - 828-262-2144: The Equal Opportunity (EO) unit of Access & Opportunity strives to make Appalachian State University a discrimination-free, harassment-free environment for faculty, students, and staff to work, live, and learn.
+EO oversees university equal opportunity policies, responds to complaints of discrimination & harassment based on protected class or workplace violence, conducts investigations, develops and delivers training and educational outreach to campus, as well as provides consultation to supervisors and managers regarding equal opportunity concerns and initiatives.